Monday, December 28, 2015

 In the latest release from 2015, there have been some movies that audiences were eagerly anticipating.
 One, in particular, was the return of an old franchise that has taken place in a galaxy far, far away.

 I was one of those moviegoers eagerly anticipating a new Star Wars film since Disney bought the entire science fiction property and its production studio from the creator, George Lucas.
 We knew that a new trilogy was in the works with a few spin-offs and was about to explore the next generation of Jedi - as was requested by fans after reading the expanded universe in literature.
 George Lucas may not have wanted to direct the new trilogy himself.
 His updates to the original trilogy - Special Editions - did not go down well with fans.
 The prequels drew criticism for a supposed overdose of CGI, subpar dialogue and bland acting.
 But I don't mean to continue bashing Lucas' favourite character, Jar Jar Binks.
-The reins of the Star Wars series got handed down to Disney, and only Star Trek alumnus J.J.
+The reins of the Star Wars series went to Disney, and only Star Trek alumnus J.J.
 Abrams would direct this instalment.

 Star rating: (10/10) Best Movie Ever